-Before and at the start of the fall and winter sessions, new international students are invited to visit the Orientation Lounge (Salon d'accueil) in Room 2470 of the Alphonse-Desjardins building.
+Before and at the start of the fall and winter semesters, new international students are invited to visit the Orientation Lounge (Salon d'accueil) in Room 2470 of the Alphonse-Desjardins building.
+For the schedule, go to www.bve.ulaval.ca/welcome.

-At the Orientation Lounge, you can:
+The Orientation Lounge's multilingual staff, can help with: